microsoft/vscode-dev-containers/containers/codespaces-linux-stretch/README.md

 ## Description

-> **Note:** This is the legacy Debian 9/Strech based image.
+> **Note:** This is the deprecated Debian 9/Strech based image.
 See the [codespaces-linux definition](../codespaces-linux) for the current Ubuntu 20.04/Focal based image.

 While language specific development containers can be useful, in some cases you may want to use more than one in a project without having to set them all up.
 In other cases you may be looking to create a general "sandbox" container you intend to use with multiple projects or repositories.
 The large container image generated here (`mcr.microsoft.com/vscode/devcontainers/universal:linux`) includes a number of runtime versions for popular languages lke Python, Node, PHP, Java, Go, C++, Ruby, Go, Rust and .NET Core/C# - many of which are [inherited from the Oryx build image](https://github.com/microsoft/oryx#supported-platforms) it is based on.